lucyparsons/OpenOversight/CONTRIB.md

 You will need to do these two things for the service account to work as a Gmail bot:
 1. Enable domain-wide delegation for the service account: [Link](https://support.google.com/a/answer/162106?hl=en)
 2. Enable the `https://www.googleapis.com/auth/gmail.send` scope in the Gmail API for your service account: [Link](https://developers.google.com/gmail/api/auth/scopes#scopes)
+3. Save the email address associated with your service account to a variable named `OO_SERVICE_EMAIL` in a `.env` file in the base directory of this repository.

 ## Testing S3 Functionality
 We use an S3 bucket for image uploads.
 If you are working on functionality involving image uploads,